TommasoD/SoCRATe/README.md

 Published at [CIKM 2022](https://www.cikm2022.org/).

-Try out the UI of the SoCRATe available at this link: https://github.com/chiaracriscuolo/SoCRATe-UI
+Try out the UI of the SoCRATe available at this link: https://github.com/chiaracriscuolo/SoCRATe-UI An updated version of the code of SoCRATe - consistent with our VLDB EA&B sumbission - is available at this link: https://github.com/chiaracriscuolo/SoCRATe

 ## Abstract
 We demonstrate SoCRATe, an online system dedicated to providing adaptive recommendations to users when items have limited availability.
 SoCRATe is relevant to several real-world applications, among which movie and task recommendations.
 SoCRATe has several appealing features: (i) watching users as they consume recommendations and accounting for user feedback in refining recommendations in the next round; (ii) implementing loss compensation strategies to make up for sub-optimal recommendations, in terms of accuracy, when items have limited availability; (iii) deciding when to re-generate recommendations on a need-based fashion.
 SoCRATe accommodates real users as well as simulated users to enable testing multiple recommendation choice models.
 To frame evaluation, SoCRATe introduces a new set of measures that capture recommendation accuracy, user satisfaction and item consumption over time.
 All these features make SoCRATe unique and able to adapt recommendations to user preferences in a resource-limited setting.